Minimally Invasive Lower Back Fusion Surgery – Understanding the Advantages of Lateral Lumbar Interbody Fusion (LLIF)

 Laser Spine Institute

 Laser Spine Institute offers LLIF surgery and other minimally invasive procedures to help treat neck and back pain.
-To find out if you’re a candidate for one of these procedures, contact Laser Spine Institute, and we will provide you with a complimentary review your MRI or CT scan.
+To find out if you’re a candidate for one of these procedures, contact Laser Spine Institute, and we will provide you with your MRI or CT scan review.